Skip to content

 Chicago Colocation: How the Windy City Became a Data Center Powerhouse

-Beyond its famous skyline, sumptuous cuisines, and cultural richness, Chicago has another emerging landmark – its data centers.
+Beyond its famous skyline, sumptuous cuisine, and cultural heritage, Chicago has another emerging landmark – its data centers.
 With the surge in demand for data center services, Chicago colocation offers a great mix of central location, robust connectivity, and affordability.
 Dive in as we unpack the reasons behind Chicago’s ascendancy in the colocation sector.
+Let’s get started!

 Chicago Has a Thriving Colocation Industry

-Chicago has over 100 data centers and more than 500 megawatts of multi-tenant commissioned power.
-Chicago’s thriving market is the fourth largest in the United States, making it a strong competitor to other tier-one markets like Northern Virginia, Dallas, the San Francisco Bay Area, and Los Angeles.
+Chicago has 106 data centers and 982 Megawatts of commissioned power, making it the 7th largest data center market in North America and 11th largest globally.
 Cushman & Wakefield ranked the Chicago data center market as second in the world due to cloud availability, fiber connectivity, land prices, market size, vacancy, and the development pipeline.
+Data center vacancy rates in Chicago were 2.1% in 2023, highlighting the enormous demand in the market.

 Most data centers in Chicago are located in the city’s downtown area and western suburbs.
 Colocation facilities in downtown Chicago serves financial firms that need dense network connectivity with low-latency access to top global financial markets.
 They also support network and content providers that require consistent access to low-latency networks.